tinmarino/try/speech.md

 ## 2/ Hot and Cold: I: Dichotomy: Tin 1min

 There is a game called: "hot and cold" where the goal is to find an hidden object.

 At any moment, the player can query if he his getting closer or further from the goal.

-This investigation method exibits the entropically optimal way to find or ~~geolocalise (store)~~ with respectively a binary tree or Cartesian coordinates.
+This investigation method exibits the entropically optimal way to find or store with respectively a binary tree or Cartesian coordinates.

 When I play, I just switch off my brain and instinctively, if nothing goes right, go left!
 As I keep trying until success, I succeed before I stop.